-5.0 - 360.0 seconds
+5.0 - 300.0 seconds

-Deceleration time is the normal time in which the motor decreases from maximum Hz to zero Hz.
+Deceleration time is the normal time is which the motor de creases from maximum H2 to zero Hz.
 Therefore, the deceleration rate (hertz/second) depends on the maximum Hz setting.
 If a deceleration time faster than 5 seconds is required, see Function 45.
 For jog deceleration time, see Function 52.

-Note: Motor load inertia and input line conditions can extend the deceleration time to a value greater than the preset time.
+Note: Motor load inertia and inputline conditions can extend the deceleration time to a value greater than the preset time.
 With very fast deceleration times, regenerative motor voltage may charge up the D-C bus voltage causing a high bus voltage (HU) IET.
 To avoid an IET condition, reset the deceleration time for a longer period.
-If a deceleration time faster than the acceptable range is required, install an optional Dynamic Braking Kit.
+If a deceleration time faster than the acceptable range is required. install an optional Dynamic Braking Kit.